Return

 4. Standing Hip Extension

-This exercise aims to work the gluteus muscles, support the lower back, and align the pelvic.
+This exercise aims to work the gluteus muscles, support the lower back, and align the pelvis.
 It is done to enhance stability and balance.
 Here is how to carry out this exercise:

-• Stand upright in front of a wall, counter, or chair and hold on to them.
+• Stand upright in front of a wall, counter, or chair and hold on to it.

 • While ensuring one of your legs is straight, take the other behind you.
-Make sure to avoid arching your back or bending your knee.
+Avoid arching your back or bending your knee.

 • Retain posture for one second before returning to the initial stance.